Wondering who's better, Clean Origin or Brilliant Earth?

 The hours are decent enough, but 7pm seems a little early to close on a Saturday in my opinion.
 It feels like Sunday and Monday's hours should be switched given the average jewelry customer's availability.

-Finding a general consensus about Clean Origin's service proves to be a bit difficult.
+Finding a general consensus from Clean Origin reviews about their service level proves to be a bit difficult.
 They're not a widely known brand and not everyone has been looking to buy engagement rings during the pandemic.

 Trustpilot is probably your best bet for learning what people think about them.
 Most of the reviews are positive.
 There are some negative reviews as well.